microsoft/BotFramework-Emulator/CONTRIBUTING.md

 ## How to run & develop locally

-There are two, different work flows for local development depending on which part of the project you are working in.
-Refer to the **"Client side development"** section if you are modifying files within the `packages/app/client` directory.
-Refer to the **"Server side development"** section if you are modifying files within both the `packages/app/main` & `packages/app/client` directories.

-### Run Emulator for local development

 Open 2 terminals:

- - One in `packages/app/client` (will be used to start the webpack dev server)
+ - One in `packages/app/client` (will be responsible for the renderer process)
    - run `npm run start`
    - that's all you have to do; you shouldn't have to worry about the client side again unless you modify code in `packages/app/shared` and rebuild the `shared` package

- - Another in `packages/app/main` (will be used to start and restart the main side after changes have been recompiled)
+ - One in `packages/app/main` (will be responsible for the node process)
    - run `npm run start:electron:dev`
    - this starts a new instance of the electron app with the most recently compiled `packages/app/main` files
-   - **To see app/main file changes:** `Ctrl + C` to kill the electron app, then `npm start:electron:dev` to restart it with your reflected changes
+   - **To see app/main file changes:** `Ctrl + C` to kill the electron app, `npm run build` to rebuild the main side, and then `npm start:electron:dev` to restart it with your reflected changes

-#### If developing locally
-In another terminal
- - Navigate to `packages/app/main` (will be used to watch for changes on the main side and auto-compile the TypeScript)
-   - run `npm run build:electron -- --watch`
-   - don't have to worry about this terminal anymore

 ### Debugging

 #### The Main Process
 Running `npm run start:electron:dev` opens up port 7777 for debugging the main node process.
 Startup is non-blocking by default which means code could be executed before you have time to attach your debugger and set breakpoints.
 To prevent this,